jpolatnick/jpolatnick.github.io/philosophy.md

 permalink: /projects/
 ---

-The most important thing is to try and inspire people so that they can be great in whatever they want to do. - Kobe
+The most important thing is to try and inspire people so that they can be great in whatever they want to do. - Kobe Bryant

 ## Perspective